IntelliTect/Coalesce/docs/pages/modeling/model-components/data-sources.rst

 Data Sources
 ------------

+In Coalesce, all data that is retrieved from your database through the generated controllers is done so by a data source.
+These data sources control what data gets loaded and how it gets loaded.
+By default, there is a single generic data source that serves all data for your models in a generic way that fits many of the most common use cases - the :ref:`StandardDataSource`.

-Coalesce allows you to create custom data sources that provide complete control over the way data is loaded and serialized for transfer to a requesting client.
+In addition to this standard data source, Coalesce allows you to create custom data sources that provide complete control over the way data is loaded and serialized for transfer to a requesting client.
 These data sources are defined on a per-model basis, and you can have as many of them as you like for each model.

+.. contents:: Contents
+    :local:

 Defining Data Sources
 .....................